-CREDIT: 1-4 sem. hrs. each sem.

-May be repeated for credit.

-PREREQUISITE: Consent of department chair.
+CREDIT: 1-4 semester hours each semester; May be repeated for credit; PREREQUISITE: Consent of department chair.
 Used to comply with requests for special topics and advanced study in chemistry.
 Lecture and laboratory hours will vary with the course taught.